 |

-Geoscience big data analysis methods and theories Intelligent assessment of geological risks
+Geoscience big data analysis methods and theories Intelligent Monitoring and Prediction Technologies for Exploration and Environmental Geological Risks.

 |